On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Factor Complexity for TRIP map: The Triangle Map

-We have the following proposition: \begin{proposition} Any Gauss coding sequence is primitive. \end{proposition} As a corollary, we have \begin{corollary} Any $S$-adic word $\bfu$ with coding sequence $\sigma$ and rationally independent frequency vectors has $L(\bfu) = L(\sigma)$. \end{corollary} Thus, for the rest of this section, we will compute the complexity of such a sequence $\sigma$ by computing the complexity of a corresponding $S$-adic word $\bfu$.
+As this matrix has all non-zero entries, we are done. \end{proof} From Proposition \ref{prop on lang} and the above proposition, we have \begin{corollary} Any $S$-adic word $\bfu$ with coding sequence $\sigma$ and rationally independent frequency vectors has $L(\bfu) = L(\sigma)$. \end{corollary} Thus, for the rest of this section, we will compute the complexity of such a sequence $\sigma$ by computing the complexity of a corresponding $S$-adic word $\bfu$.

-We define a sequence of de-substituted languages via preimages, $ \set{\lang^{(m)}}_{m=0}^\infty $, by $ \lang^{(0)} = \lang $ and $ \lang^{(m+1)} = G_{k_m}^{-1}\parens{\lang^{(m)}} $.
-Equivalently, $\lang^{(m)}$ is the language of the coding sequence $ \set{G_{k_m}, G_{k_{m+1}}, G_{k_{m+2}}, \hdots} $.
+We define a sequence of de-substituted languages via preimages, $ \set{\lang^{(n)}}_{n=0}^\infty $, by $ \lang^{(0)} = \lang $ and $ \lang^{(n+1)} = G_{k_n}^{-1}\parens{\lang^{(n)}} $.
+Equivalently, $\lang^{(n)}$ is the language of the coding sequence $ \set{G_{k_n}, G_{k_{n+1}}, G_{k_{nS+2}}, \hdots} $.

 To control the linear complexity of $\bfu$, as we saw in Section \ref{sec:pftech}, we need to understand the non-neutral bispecial factors of $\bfu$.
 These are the finite subwords $w$ with both the left extension set $E^L(w)$ and the right extension set $E^R(w)$ having at least two elements and with $0\neq m(w) = |E(w)|- |E^L(w)| - |E^R(w)| + 1.$